harnalashok/LLMs/install_ai_tools/Readme.md

 Press <b>F2</b> at boot time to change bios settings if you have a problem with UEFI (secure boot).
 Also use <b>Audit mode</b>
 We assume Ubuntu/WSL username as 'ashok'.
 Copy and paste.
 A list of what is installed from which script is [here](https://github.com/harnalashok/LLMs/blob/main/install_ai_tools/whatiswhere.sh).

-In CR1, press keys: Windows+R and enter *smc -stop* to stop antivirus system.
+In CR1, press keys: *Windows+R* to open command prompt and enter *smc -stop* to stop antivirus system.

 ```